airpair/ntiered-aws-docker-terraform-guide/post.md

 Run ```terraform plan``` and ```terraform apply```

-Allowing generated configuration to be easily accessable to other programs
+Allowing generated configuration to be easily accessible to other programs
 --------------------------------------------------------------------------

 Terraform allows for defining output to templates, output variables can be accessed by running ```terraform output VARIABLE```.